mortenc/portfolio-jekyll/_projects/golden-gate.md

 ### Design concepts
 Based on our research and discussions, I spent a week together with the our UI designer on the project, exploring various combinations of fonts and colors, and trying out several different direction for the overall UI system in Sketch.

-{% comment %}{% include project-image.html type="grid" file="ggb-design-concepts.png" caption="Together with the other UI designer on the project, I explored a number of different directions for the overall visual style of the website." %}{% endcomment %}

 The Golden Gate Bridge is known for its distinct orange color and art deco style; at once traditional and classical, as well as modern and playful.
 We tried to capture these distinctive characterics throughout the visual style.

+{% include project-image.html type="grid" file="ggb-design-concepts.png" caption="We explored several different design directions for the proejct." %}

+### Typography
 One example of that was the basic font pairing for the site.
 In the end we settled on a combination of Chronicle Display – a Transitional style serif font – for headlines and display text, and Gotham for body copy; a combination that in my sense does a good job of mirroring the traditional, yet modern style:

-{% comment %}{% include project-image.html file="ggb-typesetting.gif" caption="Typesetting a pairing of Chronicle Display and Gotham on an 8pt baseline grid." %}{% endcomment %}
+{% include project-image.html file="ggb-typesetting.gif" caption="Typesetting a pairing of Chronicle Display and Gotham on an 8pt baseline grid." %}

-{% include project-image.html type="grid" file="ggb-front-phones.png" %}

 ## In-Browser Prototyping
 As soon as we settled on the general design direction for the project, we switched over to designing directly in the browser.
 We built out the rest of the design as a prototype using HTML, SCSS and Javascript.

 Designing directly in-browser allows you to not only _see_ your design, but also rapidly _test_ your assumptions and design patterns across screen sizes and devices.
 This gave us an opportunity to refine the interaction design, as we started to build out some of the key pages.

-{% include project-image.html type="full" file="ggb-route-in-iphone-3.jpg" %}

 One such example is the Route Page - a page for showing the schedule for a specific bus route.
 A key use case for the website is to allow bus customers to easily view and browse bus these schedules, and the experience has to be just as seamless on-the-go from a smartphone, as it is at home in front of a laptop.
 Designing and displaying complex table data is always a challenge, and we researched several potential design patterns.

-{% comment %}{% include project-video.html mp4="ggb-route-interaction.mp4" caption="The prototype for the Route page on desktop and mobile." %}{% endcomment %}
+{% include project-video.html mp4="ggb-route-interaction.mp4" caption="The prototype for the Route page on desktop and mobile." %}

 ## The Result
 The end result of the process was a prototype that fully outlines the new concept for the website, including key pages and design patterns.
 The website not only modernizes and matures the District's online presence, but seeks to create an experience that is much more accessible and engaging for the plethora of different audiences using the site every day.

 The website is currently being developed by the District and is set to go live in the second half of 2017.

-{% comment %}{% include project-image.html type="grid" file="ggb-frontpage-mockup.jpg" caption="The final front page for the website." %}{% endcomment %}

-{% comment %}{% include project-image.html type="grid" file="ggb-mockups-mobile.jpg" caption="Designs for front page and route page in mobile breakpoint." %}{% endcomment %}
+{% include project-image.html type="grid" file="ggb-route-in-phone.jpg" %}